neilramaswamy/structured-streaming/docs/guides/operators/stateless/additional_operators.md

 ## Using binary functions

 You can use binary functions to serialize and deserialize data stored in binary formats, such as Protobuf or Avro.
-Any function in the [Spark SQL Guide](https://spark.apache.org/docs/latest/sql-programming-guide.html) applies, including [protobuf andd avro](../binary_formats.md).
+Any function in the [Spark SQL Guide](https://spark.apache.org/docs/latest/sql-programming-guide.html) applies, including [Protobuf and Avro](../../io/binary_formats.md).